telepresenceio/telepresence/docs/howto/volumes.md

 The root directory where all the volumes can be found will be set to the `TELEPRESENCE_ROOT` environment variable in the shell run by `telepresence`.
 You will then need to use that env variable as the root for volume paths you are opening.

+Telepresence will attempt to gather a list of all mount points that exist and put them into the `TELEPRESENCE_MOUNTS` variable, seperated by `:` characters.
+This allows automated discovery of mount-points.
+(See below for an example).

 For example, all Kubernetes containers have a volume mounted at `/var/run/secrets` with the service account details.
 Those files are accessible from Telepresence: